Referee95/Cub3d/README.md

 	- `3D Graphic with default textures (can be changed based on your choice)`
 	---
 - ### Collaborators
-	This project must be done by two students so, I would welcome this article by thanking my peer [Youssef Khalil](https://github.com/amaitou) since he was my collaborator throughout this project
+	This project must be done by two students so, I would welcome this article by thanking my peer [	Amine Ait Ouazghour](https://github.com/amaitou) since he was my collaborator throughout this project
 ---

 # What is Raycasting?